-As your wedding day approaches, you may still be thinking of the perfect hairstyle for walking down the aisle.
+As your wedding day approaches, you may still be thinking of the best wedding hairstyle for walking down the aisle.
 From twists and braids to classic buns, there are plenty of beautiful ways to rock your locks.
-Figuring out which bridal hairstyle works best, however, requires extra thought.
+Figuring out which bridal hair style works best, however, requires extra thought.
 A style that may work for someone with curly, shoulder-length hair may not necessarily work for another with straight, back-length hair.

-If you’d like to try a new, trending hairstyle and need inspiration for beauty ideas, you’re in the right place.
-With DIY wedding hair tips and insight from expert hairstylists, we’ve put together over 70 fabulous wedding hairstyles for all hair types.
+If you’d like to try a new, pretty wedding hairstyle and need inspiration for beauty ideas, you’re in the right place.
+With DIY wedding hair tips and insight from expert hairstylists, we’ve put together over 70 fabulous bridal hairstyles for all hair types.
 Find diversity in your hair inspiration with our selections from different ethnicities, backgrounds, hair textures, and lengths.

 The first step to choosing the best wedding hairstyle is to consider the wedding theme, including the venue, attire, and wedding colors.
 You’ll want the hairstyle to complement your gown and personal style, not distract from it.
 For example, if you have an outdoor, beach-theme wedding, the look you’re going for may be completely different than one for an indoor city hall wedding.

 Next, create a vision board with diverse sources of inspiration.
 While Pinterest and magazines are helpful, images of hair models most likely have professional touch-ups.
 A good rule of thumb is to scroll through photos of real weddings to see couples’ hairstyles during their actual wedding day.
 These photos can provide realistic expectations of how an ideal hairstyle will last, especially for an outdoor wedding susceptible to wind and humidity.
 You can also follow hair salons and stylists on social media so you can save your favorite photos of their clients’ styles.